kennedy-u/CS-210_Portfolio/README.md

 ![Image](images/Clock-App.jpg)

 ## [Project 2 - Investment Banking App](Project%202%20-%20Investment%20Banking%20App)
-Investment and compound interest console app written in C++.
+Investment/compound interest console app written in C++.

 An application that allows users to see how their investment will grow over time.
 A screen that takes initial investment amount, monthly deposit, annual interest (compound) and number of years.